 - 1. In the Name field, give the camera a meaningful name. - 2.
 In the Location field, describe the camera's location. - 3.
 Select the Disable device status LEDs check box to disable the LED indicators located on the camera. - 4.
-H5 Pro 40 MP and 61 MP Cameras Only
+From the Mode drop-down list, select the mode that the camera will operate in.